marotoweb/home-assistant-vacuum-viomise/README.md

 ## <a name="whats-new"></a>🎉 What's New in v2?
 (The Modernization Update)

-Version 2 is a massive update that completely refactors the integration.
+Version v2 (v2025.10.19) is a massive update that completely refactors the integration.
 If you are a new user, you can skip to the [Installation](#installation) section.
-If you are coming from v1, please read the [Upgrading](#upgrading) instructions below.
+If you are coming from form version v1 (v2025.02.09beta) or before, please read the [Upgrading](#upgrading) instructions below.

 *   **UI-Based Configuration**: No more YAML!
 The integration is now set up entirely through the Home Assistant interface.
 *   **Dedicated Sensors for Consumables**: Individual sensors for the remaining life of the **main brush, side brush, filter, and mop**.